 Camp Māk-A-Dream’s mission is to empower cancer survivors and their families through their programs.
 It offers a kids camp, a teen camp, and a sibling camp.
-Their summer camps are inclusive and give kids the ability to choose from any activity they want to participate in.
+Their overnight summer camps are inclusive and give kids the ability to choose from any activity they want to participate in.

 Camp Māk-A-Dream has many traditional outdoor activities like archery and ziplining, but it also hosts guests to share their talents with the kids, such as yoga, painting, and theatre.
 It has ADA accommodations, so wheelchairs are available to any camper who may need them to ensure the fun stays accessible.